Let’s Talk About the Importance of Air Quality

 Why is this important?
 If you take into account that many people spend up to 90% of their time indoors, the impact on their health can be substantial.
 Additionally, the people most likely to spend the most time indoors are the elderly, the very young, and those suffering from illnesses so their exposure to indoor air pollutants is more substantial.
 The effects of the exposure can be more critical, as well.

 What are the effects of indoor air pollution?
-Although science is still working to determine the full, short term and long term effects of indoor air pollution, certain things can be assumed.
+Although science is still working to determine the full, short-term, and long-term effects of indoor air pollution, certain things can be assumed.
 A person with respiratory diseases such as asthma, or pulmonary disease will likely suffer more from the disease if exposed to such indoor pollutants as particles released into the air by most homes.
 Others may develop reactions to certain off-gases from building and decorating materials used in the home.
 Climate such as extreme heat and humidity can also increase the pollutants.
 These health effects can continue for years.

 What can be done?
 You must start by identifying the source of problems and increasing the amount of ventilation in your home.
 New mechanical systems can increase the flow of fresh air into the home, but typical A/C and heating systems do not.
 For this reason, air cleaners are most effective and can be incorporated into your HVAC system.
 There is a wide variety of air cleaners on the market, have a conversation with one of our HVAC service specialists to determine which system would best serve your needs.
 Duct cleaning can be very helpful as well.
 Breath well, live well!